hashicorp/terraform-provider-vault/website/docs/index.html.markdown

 The Vault provider supports managing [Namespaces][namespaces] (a feature of Vault Enterprise), as well as creating resources in those namespaces by utilizing [Provider Aliasing][aliasing].
-The `namespace` option in the [provider block][provider-block] enables the management of  resources in the specified namespace.
+The `namespace` option in the [provider block](#provider-arguments) enables the management of resources in the specified namespace.
 In addition, all resources and data sources support specifying their own `namespace`.
 All resource's `namespace` will be made relative to the `provider`'s configured namespace.

 ### Importing namespaced resources